 The purpose of this benchmark is for students to identify and write an expression that shows the rule for a given pattern.
-In the Grade 4 Accelerated course, the expectation extends to students writing a rule with one or two operations as an expression.
+Students have been identifying and generating patterns since grade 3.
+In grade 5, the expectation extends to students writing a rule as an expression that may have 1 or 2 operations.
 In grade 6, the focus is on patterns involving ratios (MA.6.AR.3.3).

 - The rules for given patterns are limited to one or two operations using whole numbers. - Vocabulary (e.g., coefficient, terms, variables) should be interwoven into instruction of this benchmark.
-These terms are introduced in this course, but not expected to be mastered until grade 6. - Students should understand that determining a rule for patterns helps them determine the value of future terms in the pattern (MTR.2.1, MTR.5.1). - During instruction, teachers can have students compare their rules and justify them using properties of operations. - $\circ$ For example, have students determine why the rule for the pattern in the benchmark example could be 6 + 2x or 2x + 6 (MTR.5.1, MTR.6.1). - Instruction of this benchmark should be paired with MA.5.AR.3.2.
-The combination of determining rules and completing tables is important for students to begin understanding ratios and functions in the middle grades (MTR.5.1). - Instruction includes recognizing patterns that arise from geometrical figures with different lengths and their perimeter or area. - o For example, a pattern can arise from the following sequence of rectangles: 1 unit by 1 unit, 1 unit by 2 units, 1 unit by 3 units, 1 unit by 4 units.
+These terms are introduced in grade 5, but not expected to be mastered until grade 6. - Students should understand that determining a rule for patterns helps them determine the value of future terms in the pattern (MTR.2.1, MTR.5.1). - During instruction, teachers can have students compare their rules and justify them using properties of operations. - For example, have students determine why the rule for the pattern in the benchmark example could be 6 + 2x or 2x + 6 (MTR.5.1, MTR.6.1).

+- Instruction of this benchmark should be paired with MA.5.AR.3.2.
+The combination of determining rules and completing tables is important for students to begin understanding ratios and functions in the middle grades (MTR.5.1). - Instruction includes recognizing patterns that arise from geometrical figures with different lengths and their perimeter or area. - For example, a pattern can arise from the following sequence of rectangles: 1 unit by 1 unit, 1 unit by 2 units, 1 unit by 3 units, 1 unit by 4 units.
 Students can describe the pattern of the perimeter or of the area.